-Fortunately, there are these 5 ways to find your direction in the woods without a GPS which you can apply once you find yourself not recognizing your surroundings or not able to tell the direction from which you’ve been.
+Fortunately, there are more ways to find your direction in the woods without a GPS which you can apply once you find yourself not recognizing your surroundings or not able to tell the direction from which you’ve been.

 For this trick, just drive an (at least) 8-inch stick into the ground.
 If it’s sunny, the stick will cast a shadow.